Alexander Wood (surgeon): Personal and social life

-Wood married Veronica Chalmers and one of their sons, Sir Alexander Wood, married the eldest daughter of William Forbes of Pitsligo, and later became Chief Secretary for the government of Malta.
+Wood married Veronica Chalmers and one of their sons, Sir Alexander Wood, married the eldest daughter of Sir William Forbes, 6th Baronet, and later became Chief Secretary for the government of Malta.
 His brother Thomas Wood (1747–1821) and son George Wood were also Edinburgh surgeons.
 George's son was Alexander Wood, Lord Wood.
 His grand-nephew Dr Alexander Wood (1817–1884) introduced hypodermic medication into medical practice.

 Wood became a well known and popular figure in Edinburgh with a reputation for a warm and generous nature.
 He was a member of many dining clubs and convivial societies which characterised the Scottish Enlightenment in Edinburgh.
-In 1773 he was elected a member of the newly-formed Aesculapian Club and he was also one of the original members of the Harveian Society (1778).
+In 1773 he was elected a member of the newly-formed Aesculapian Club.
+On 12 April 1782 Wood was one of the founding members of the Harveian Society of Edinburgh and served as President in 1783 and 1803.

 He was known for his personal idiosyncrasies and was often accompanied around Edinburgh by two pets, a tame sheep and a raven which perched on his shoulder.
 He was said to be the first person in Edinburgh to own and use an umbrella which he did from 1780.

 In June 1792 he infamously narrowly escaped death during the Dundas Riots when he was mistaken for the Lord Provost, Sir James Stirling, and threatened with being thrown off North Bridge.

 Lord Byron included a couplet about him in the 5th canto of his poem Childe Harold's Pilgrimage in which he describes contemporary Edinburgh and some of its characters.
 It was published in Blackwood's Magazine in May 1818:

 "Oh! for an hour of him who knew no feud, The octogenarian chief, the kind old Sandy Wood!"